FRCTeam3543/Code-2016-17/README.md

 The great thing about managing code with `git` is it keeps track of all your branches and changes, along with comments and notes about who changed what and when.
 If someone changes something in a way that's going to collide with someone else's, it won't allow it!

 Now that you are working on your branch, open this `README.md` file in Visual Studio code and edit it.
-As an exercise, type your name in between the triple-quotes that follow:
+As an exercise, type your name in between the triple-quotes that follow, just like MK and Ronan did.
+So you're not *really* coding yet, but you are editing a file in the project so it's almost the same thing!

 ```
 (Everyone type their first name or initials below this line in the README as an exercise)